-While the diamond became popular in the 1930s, the sapphire has had a long career as the star stone of engagement rings.
+While diamond became popular in the 1930s, sapphire has had a long career as the star stone of engagement rings.

-Since ancient times, sapphire has been the gemstone preferred by royalty, even in more recent years we can find it in jewelry such as that worn by Princess Diana and today Kate Middleton.
+Since ancient times, sapphire has been the favorite gemstone of royalty, even in more recent years we can find it in jewelry such as that worn by Princess Diana and today Kate Middleton.